mi6/ic-ui-kit/CHECKLIST.md

 Note: It is important to include the `(not (forced-colors: active))` in the media query to ensure that the CSS doesn't have any effect on elements when Windows High Contrast mode is enabled.

+Content should be visible in both light and dark modes, and colour contrast should still meet accessibility standards.

 ### Browser support tested

 We recommend checking any changes you've made to a component in Chrome, Safari, Firefox, and Edge.
 If you don't have access to some of these browsers, please leave a comment on your contribution and a member of the ICDS team will reach out.

 We expect the functionality of the components to work the same across all of these browsers.
+Common things to check for include tabbing order, focus order and styling.
 If it isn't working as expected, it might be worth checking browser support for anything you've contributed.

 ## Testing content extremes